vokegpu/.github/profile/README.md

 # showcase

+The elements done are:
+- Abstract.
+- Button.
+- Check-box.
+- Frame.
+- Popup.
+- Slider.

 ![Text hi](https://github.com/ekg-ez-build-gui/ekg/blob/main/splashes-dev/splash-actual-state.png?raw=true)

 The project is not initial, EKG had an old source written for Android (NDK) but the code and performance was not too good.